 All individuals wishing to be considered for housing with the Association are required to complete, sign and submit an application form.
-This form may be obtained either from jLiving Head Office or via the Associations website, www.jliving.org.uk
+This form may be obtained either from JCHA Head Office or via the Associations website, www.jLiving.org.uk

 All applications will be acknowledged by letter and an appointment to visit and complete an assessment will be arranged within 6 weeks of receipt of the application.

 All applicants will undergo a process of assessment within their existing homes wherever possible.
-This assessment will be completed either by the Association’s Lettings Manager, Housing Manager, Chief Executive or one of the Association’s Welfare Officers.
+This assessment will be completed either by the Associations Senior Housing Managers or Welfare Officer

 All applicants are welcome to have a family member, carer or other professional involved in their care and or support present at the Assessment.

-The Assessment will consider the housing, social and financial needs of the individual applicant/s.
+The Assessment will consider the housing, social, medical and financial needs of the individual applicant/s.

-If the applicant is successful their name will be added to the waiting list for their area of choice and points will be calculated and awarded according to priority and level of need.
+If the applicant is successful their names will be added to the waiting list for their area of choice and points will be calculated and awarded according to priority and level of need.

 Applicants will be informed by letter of the outcome of their application.
 Unsuccessful applicants will also be informed by letter and where possible the Association will endeavour to ‘signpost’ the applicant to alternative sources of support, advice or accommodation.
 Unsuccessful applicants shall also be informed of their right to appeal should they so wish.
 Where it is known that other agencies are working with or supporting the applicant, they shall also be informed of the reason for refusal.

-The decision of the Chief Executive and Tenancy Sub Committee is final.
+The decision of the Chief Executive is final.

 Viewing and Lettings